-This hygiene concept shall enter into force upon publication and approval by the Staff Council and apply until the end of the validity of the current SächsCoronaNotVO, however – due to the turn of the year – initially until at least 15 January 2021.
-The University reserves the right to adapt this hygiene concept through the Staff Council or due to new regulations imposed by the Free State of Saxony.
+The hygiene concept shall enter into force upon publication and be valid until 31 May 2023.
+The University reserves the right to adapt this hygiene concept based on recommendations by the Staff Council or due to new regulations imposed by the Free State of Saxony.

-- Keep 1.5 metres away from other people wherever possible.
+- It is recommended to keep at least 1.5 metres away from other people wherever possible.

 - Wash your hands regularly and thoroughly.
 Cough and sneeze into the crook of your arm.

-- Medical face masks or respirators must be worn wherever prescribed or if it is not possible to maintain the minimum distance.
+- Medical face masks or respirators are recommended wherever it is not possible to maintain the minimum distance.

-- The University strongly recommends using the Federal Government’s Corona-Warn-App to facilitate contact tracing in the event of an infection.7
+- The University recommends using the Federal Government’s Corona-Warn-App to facilitate contact tracing in the event of an infection.

-- If in use, rooms must be aired sufficiently, even during the winter months.
+- If in use, rooms must be aired sufficiently and regularly, even when it is cold outside.

 In order to minimise the risk of coronavirus transmission, the following regulations must be observed at Leipzig University: